Skip to main content

 • Capital gains and losses.

-This classification displays its effects especially in the quantification of income.
+This classification has its effects especially in the quantification of income.
 Thus:

-• The net income is obtained by the difference between the computable income and the deductible expenses, without prejudice to the application of reductions on the full or net income that, if applicable, correspond.
+• Net income is obtained by the difference between computable income and deductible expenses, without prejudice to the application of reductions on the gross or net income that may apply.

-• Income imputations are quantified by directly applying the legally established criteria and rules.
+• Income imputations are quantified by directly applying the criteria and rules established by law.

-• Capital gains and losses are determined, in general, by the difference between the transfer and acquisition values.
+• Capital gains and losses are generally determined by the difference between the transfer and acquisition values.

 However, for the purposes of calculating the tax, the income obtained by the taxpayer in the tax period is classified into the following two groups: